-As with the Beta Site implementation, the Council will send surveys to you seeking information about how the process is (or isn't) working.
+As this rolls-out, the Council will send surveys to you seeking information about how the process is (or isn't) working.
+We surveyed CPD employees several times over the course of the last seven months, and the information they provided was essential to our success in getting changes to this round.
 We believe that the persons responsible for implementing this in Human Resources are sincere and seek a quality outcome.
-Please continue to respond to our surveys.
+Please respond to our surveys.
 They are confidential, and we do not release any identifiers to Management without prior permission.